 Minority interests are caught by German merger control in certain situations.

 First, the acquisition of a minority interest may trigger German merger control if the minority shareholder acquires sole or joint control in the target company.
-This requires usually that the minority shareholder has certain veto rights regarding strategic decisions (i.e. appointment of the senior management, decisions on the budget or the financial plan).
-The approach to assume control is comparable to the EU law (see Test 2 above).
+This requires usually that the minority shareholder disposes of certain veto rights regarding strategic decisions (i.e. appointment of the senior management, the budget or the financial plan).
+The approach to assessing control is comparable to the EU law (see Test 2 above).

 Secondly, the acquisition of 25 % or more of the shares or voting rights triggers German merger control (see Test 3 above).